microsoft/pai/contrib/debug-tools/docs/remote-debug-pai-job.md

 Currently this feature is in experiment phrase, and we don't have a mechanism to notify user weather debug server is starts.
 Users need to check log to my theirself to get this notification.

-We recommend to user first approach to start debug.
-To use second approach, user need to manage the debug ports by theirselves.
+We recommend to use first approach to start debug.
+To use second approach, user need to manage the debug ports by themselves.

 ***NOTICE: This is an experiment feature and may be changed in future release***

 # 2. Edit the job submission yaml to support debug
 To support the live debug, we need to modify the job submit yaml.
-Please add `isLiveDebug: true` in `extras` filed.
-And user must request one debug port in `resourcePerInstance` field.
+Please request one debug port in `resourcePerInstance` field.

 The full examples can refer to [examples](../examples).
 ```yaml